 The color proofing kit provides the exact lighting the experts use and recommend in one package.
-The kit comes in black or white.
+As an option, black back bulbs eliminate the stray light exiting the back of the bulb providing a perfect viewing environment.
+Go to our bulb section on the upper left section to purchase.
+The Color Proofing kit kit comes in black or white.

 The NEW Snout optional attachment for the Color Proofing Kit.
 Reduces the stray light and cleans up the edges of the light emitted by the bulb.
 Comes with clip for attaching to fixture.
 Only available in black.

-The Guggenheim Museum purchased a ColorProof 4700K (D50) Light Kit with snout.
+The Guggenheim Museum purchased a ColorProof 4700K Light Kit with snout.

 The Department of Homeland Security has specified SoLux as a preferred light source for image capture and image evaluation.